 My Lords, this is a very intriguing initiative, although a lot of the details remain opaque.
 Can the Minister confirm whether the Government intend to transfer some or all of the satellite manufacturing, which is currently based in the USA, to the UK?
 If so, how many jobs would that generate?

 The noble Lord asks a very good question.
-Through this investment we will look to leverage our influence to set the strategic direction of the business, and of course we want to see direct manufacturing the UK by both the company and its supply chain expanded.
+Through this investment we will look to leverage our influence to set the strategic direction of the business, and of course we want to see direct manufacturing in the UK by both the company and its supply chain expanded.

 My Lords, numerous genuinely UK companies that are cutting-edge frontier businesses and high risk would welcome a $500 million investment from the UK Government.
 They have typically managed their businesses far better than OneWeb, which, as the Minister said, managed to put itself into bankruptcy.
 Where do they apply for the money?